droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 The first time that no players are looking at them, the three taxidermied wolves move.
 When the players next look at them, the large gray wolf is standing beside the smaller brown wolf, and the first gray wolf has turned its snarl toward the others.

-A player that succeeds on a DC 12 Intelligence (Nature) check can identify the large gray wolf as male and the other two as female.
+A player that succeeds on a DC 15 Nature check can identify the large gray wolf as male and the other two as female.
 ### Dining Room
 <span class="citation"><em>This scene takes place in Appendix B: Area 5.</em></span>